 It’s not easy and even hard to achieve that level of conclusion even after an investigation.
 However, if you use Bluetooth, then that will increase the risk of intercepting your data.
 And in that case, the IP could be also intercepted and identified.

 Now, if you think that you send a message on Facebook, for example, using your home connection, then you share your real IP address that can be located and traced.
 That’s valid only, of course, if the ISP is assigning unique IP to your home network and router.

 The modern home-connected devices use different IPs unless you ask for a static one, or you configured your own static IP.
 Meanwhile, it’s recommended to test your IP on Google, then disconnect and reconnect a few times to see if it changes or not.

 How to protect your cell phone IP?

-The best IP protection solution that I recommend is using a premium VPN service, and from what I tested NordVPN is the best one with global locations including the US, sophisticated server protection, and accreted internet connection which will same time bandwidth by compressing the data and encrypts everything the user ned and receive to his phone or laptop
+The best IP protection solution that I recommend is using a premium VPN service.
+And from what I tested, NordVPN is the best one with global locations, including the US.
+It has also sophisticated server protection, and an encrypted internet connection, which will save time and bandwidth by compressing the data and encrypts everything the user needs and receive to his phone or laptop